 “Thank you for extending your Thursday lunch to meet with and interview me, Sandy.
-As we discussed, I’m looking to take my B2B SaaS selling experience to a growing company that’s looking to expand marketshare throughout the Midwest.
-I hope after we talked that you felt I was the ideal candidate for expand your company into the Ohio, Indiana, and Kentucky markets.
+As we discussed, I’m looking to take my B2B SaaS selling experience to a growing company that’s looking to expand market share throughout the Midwest.
+I hope after we talked that you felt I was the ideal candidate for expanding your company into the Ohio, Indiana, and Kentucky markets.
 In fact, could we schedule a follow-up meeting for early next week?
 I can answer any follow-up questions you might have.
 And, I will be happy to outline my 90-day, 6-month, and 12-month strategy to you.
 Sound good?
 Thanks again, Amber”

-One of the best benefits of writing thank you letters is you get the opportunity to shore up skills you want reinforced.
+One of the best benefits of writing thank you letters is you get the opportunity to shore up skills you want to be reinforced.
 Skills that you unique to you and might not be dominant in other candidates.

 For example, let’s say you’ve done marketing to the SE Asian market.
 Skills that the employer wants/needs desperately.

 Skills like these would be perfect to reinforce in a well-written thank you letter.

 A thank you letter is also a great time to mention something new (positive) that you learned about the company.

 For example, maybe the company just announced a big contract or a new plant opening.